 Of course!
-You don't have to be Italian to live at Villa Italia.
+You don't have to be Italian to live at our home.
 As long as you enjoy living a Mediterranean lifestyle, you will enjoy living at Villa Italia.

 Villa Italia is regulated by the Retirement Homes Regulatory Authority in accordance with the Retirement Homes Act.
 Other legislation that set standards for retirement homes include the Residential Tenancies Act, the Occupational Health and Safety Act, the Ontario Fire Protection Act, the Personal Health Information Protection Act and College of Nurses standards.